Jonah Heim Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.15 team ERA that ranks 12th across all league pitching staffs.
+- The Orioles have the 14th-ranked team ERA across all MLB pitching staffs (4.15).

-- Orioles pitchers combine to give up 64 total home runs at a rate of 1.3 per game (to rank 21st in the league).
+- The Orioles rank 20th in baseball in home runs surrendered (64 total, 1.2 per game).

-- Kremer (5-1) gets the starting nod for the Orioles in his 11th start of the season.
-He has a 4.61 ERA in 52 2/3 innings pitched, with 43 strikeouts.
+- Bradish (2-1 with a 4.34 ERA and 32 strikeouts in 37 1/3 innings pitched) makes the start for the Orioles, his ninth of the season.

 © 2023 Data Skrive.
 All rights reserved.